Caroline Augusta Huling: Career

 Caroline Augusta Huling chose journalism as her profession.
 Under the tutelage of her father she began active work when but twelve years old, starting with society reporting in the ballrooms of Saratoga Springs.
 Later on, sermons and conventions were entrusted to her.

 For several years Huling followed the usual routine of most young women, entering society and taking an active interest in temperance and church work.
 In 1874 she became a Good Templar, holding her membership continuously until the end of the century.
 She was prominent in the work and held several offices in the lodges.
 When the Woman's Christian Temperance Union was organized, she was one of the first to don the white ribbon, the symbol of appartenance to the union.
 She was one of the first executive board members of the Humane society and secretary of the local Woman Suffrage Society.
 Much inspiration to greater efforts in the latter line was derived from frequent visits to Boston, where she mingled with those of similar tastes and studied the methods which they favored.

-Huling was especially trained as a teacher and expected to follow that profession, but the ill health of both her parents prevented, and, becoming tired of what seemed an idle life, she begged to enter business, and was duly installed associate editor of the Saratoga Sentinel with her father, and became his right hand in all business matters, having special superintendence of his book-bindery.
-She was also correspondent of many city papers.
+Huling was especially trained as a teacher and expected to follow that profession, but the ill health of both her parents prevented it, and, becoming tired of what seemed an idle life, she begged to enter business, and was duly installed as associate editor of the Saratoga Sentinel with her father, and became his right hand in all business matters, having special superintendence of his book-bindery.
+She was also a correspondent for many city papers.
 President Grover Cleveland, then Governor of New York and with whom her family had political connections, made her a notary public, the first woman in New York to be appointed a notary public.

 Huling was for two years secretary of the Cook County Equal Suffrage Association, for two years superintendent of press work of the State society, and for one year county organizer.
-In 1884 she went to Chicago to attend the national suffrage convention and decided to move permanently and try to self-support herself as journalist and devoting most of her time to the cause of woman's enfranchisement.
+In 1884 she went to Chicago to attend the national suffrage convention and decided to move permanently and try to self-support herself as a journalist, devoting most of her time to the cause of woman's enfranchisement.

 There she became an associate editor of a trade journal, having responded to a want ad as "C. A. Huling", to avoid being identified as a woman.

 In 1885 Huling was a founding member of the Illinois Woman's Press Association (IWPA), and for several years she was one of its executive board.
 In 1890 she represented the association in the National Newspaper Association, and was unanimously elected assistant recording secretary of that body, the first woman elected to office.
 Huling took great interest in the formation of the Illinois Woman's Alliance, in October 1888, and was elected president, serving two-years without opposition, and declining election the third year in order to devote herself to a working-woman's club, of which she was also president.